MurilloLazzaretti/Worker-Control/README.md

 ## 🇧🇷  Worker Control - Microservices 🇧🇷
  <b>Worker Control</b> is a windows service developed to monitore your microservices.
-You control the number of applications you need, check a possible crash and make a balance with a boost in determined time of your choice.
+You control the number of applications you need, check a possible crash and make a balance with a boost in determinated time of your choice.

 ## ⚠️ Warning